Polsaula/P1F1_ASO/README.md

 # P1F1_ASO

-_This is the first part (of two) of a univesity project where I'be been asked to implement a Loadable Kernel Module (LKM) on a Raspberry Pi_
+_This is the first part (of two) of a univesity project where I've been asked to implement a Loadable Kernel Module (LKM) on a Raspberry Pi_

 ### Description